seanmorris/smgen/pages/index.md

 Open <http://localhost:8000> in your browser to view the site and see the project running.

-You can also run `smgen watch` to spin up the dev server and build changes automatically whenever the filesystem is updated:
+On Linux, you can also run `smgen watch` to spin up the dev server and build changes automatically whenever the filesystem is updated:

 ```bash
 smgen watch